JCIPE and JCN Acknowledged for Innovation in Interprofessional Education

 Read the full article by the Robert Wood Johnson Foundation here.

-JCIPE and JSN were further acknowledged in Speakman’s presentation summary for the Institute of Medicine’s Global Forum on Innovation in Health Professional Education Report.
+JCIPE and JCN were further acknowledged in Speakman’s presentation summary for the Institute of Medicine’s Global Forum on Innovation in Health Professional Education Report.
 The summary explained how JCIPE provided a place for stakeholders from throughout the university to review the curriculum, which resulted in the identification of key competencies that Jefferson students should have upon graduation.
 Speakman emphasized that JCIPE’s success is a result of ongoing support from university leadership.

 Read the entire summary of Speakman’s presentation here.